gcalderone/Gnuplot.jl/docs/src/options.md

 - if `true` the plot is displayed in a gnuplot window, using one of the interactive terminals such as `wxt`, `qt` or `aqua`.
 This is the default setting when running a Julia REPL session; The terminal options can be customized using `Gnuplot.options.term`;

 - if `false` the plot is displayed through the Julia [multimedia interface](https://docs.julialang.org/en/v1/base/io-network/#Multimedia-I/O-1), i.e. it is exported as either a `png`, `svg` or `html` file, and displayed in an external viewer.
-This is the default setting when running a Jupyter, JupyterLab or Juno session.
-The terminal options can be customized using the `Gnuplot.options.mime` dictionary.
+This is the default setting when running a Jupyter, VSCode or Juno session.

 The `Gnuplot.options.gpviewer` flag is automatically set when the package is first loaded according to the runtime environment, however the user can change its value at any time to fit specific needs.
-Further informations and examples for both options are available in this Jupyter [notebook](https://github.com/gcalderone/Gnuplot.jl/blob/gh-pages/v1.3.0/options/display.ipynb).
+Further informations and examples for both options are available in this Jupyter [notebook](https://github.com/gcalderone/Gnuplot.jl/blob/master/docs/display.ipynb).

 # Package options and initialization